Sharp threshold for $K_4$-percolation: Sharper estimates

-In any graph $G$ contributing to $I_q^\ell(k,i)$, where $i<k-q$, there is some vertex of degree 2 with at least one of its two neighbours not in the 3-core of $G$.
-There are two cases to consider: either \begin{enumerate}[nolistsep,label=(\roman*)] \item there is a vertex $v$ of degree 2 such that one of its two neighbours is of degree 2 in the subgraph of $G$ induced by $V(G)-\{v\}$, or else, \item there is no such vertex $v$, however there are vertices $u\neq w$ of degree 2 with a common neighbour that is not in the 3-core of $G$. \end{enumerate} Note that, in case (i), removing $v$ results in a graph with $j\in\{i,i+1\}$ vertices of degree 2.
-On the other hand, in case (ii), removing $u,w$ results in a graph with $j\in\{i-2,i-1,i\}$ vertices of degree 2.
-By considering the vertices $v$ or $u,w$ as above with minimal labels, we see that, for $i<k-q$, $I^\ell_q(k,i)/{k\choose i}$ is bounded by
+In any graph $G$ contributing to $I_q^\ell(k,i)$, where $i<k-q$, there is some vertex of degree 2 with at least one of its two neighbors not in the core of $G$.
+There are two cases to consider: either \begin{enumerate}[nolistsep,label=(\roman*)] \item there is a vertex $v$ of degree 2 such that at least one of its two neighbors is of degree 2 in $G_v$ (obtained from $G$ by deleting $v$), or else, \item there is no such vertex $v$, however there are vertices $u\neq w$ of degree 2 in $G$ with a common neighbor that is not in the core $C$ of $G$. \end{enumerate} Note that, in case (i), removing $v$ results in a graph with $j\in\{i,i+1\}$ vertices of degree 2.
+On the other hand, in case (ii), removing $u$ and $w$ results in a graph with $j\in\{i-2,i-1,i\}$ vertices of degree 2.
+Hence, for $i<k-q$, we find that $I^\ell_q(k,i)/{k\choose i}$ is bounded by